A Shilling for Candles: Plot

+Grant is back at square one.
+He next investigates Clay's brother Herbert Gotobed, who turns out to be a con man with a history of posing as a religious prophet.

+Clay's husband, Lord Edward Champneis (pronounced “chins”), arouses suspicion by failing to account for his whereabouts on the night before the murder, but Grant is reluctant to confront him because he is highly regarded in society.

+Lydia Keats gives a talk about astrology.
+Her audience, including actors, actresses, aristocrats and one police officer, really wants to hear about her foretelling one year earlier that Clay would die.
+Lydia blurts out that Clay’s killer is in the room; that statement drives the frightened audience out in a crush.

-Grant is left back at square one.
-He next investigates Clay's brother Herbert Gotobed, who turns out to be a con man with a history of posing as a religious prophet, and Clay's husband, Lord Edward Champneis.
-Champneis arouses suspicion by failing to account for his whereabouts on the night before the murder, but Grant is reluctant to confront him.
-Grant tracks Gotobed to a monastery in Canterbury, close to Clay's cottage, where he is on the point of being given control of a large amount of money as Prior to the brotherhood's Mexican mission.
-Eventually Gotobed is arrested, though not for his sister's murder, and extradited to the US.
-Champneis's suspicious behavior turns out to be due to an effort to help a political exile to obtain sanctuary in the UK.
-Tisdall re-surfaces, having hidden in an attic for several days; he is feverish and on the point of pneumonia but recovers.
+Grant tracks Gotobed to a monastery in Canterbury, not far from Clay's rented cottage.
+Gotobed is on the point of being given control of a large amount of money as Prior, since the incumbent is about to leave Canterbury to lead the brotherhood's Mexican mission.
+Eventually Gotobed is arrested for his stash of phony passports, and extradited to the US.

+Champneis's suspicious behaviour is discovered to be due to an effort to help a political exile to obtain sanctuary in London.
+Tisdall re-surfaces, having hidden in an attic for several days; he is feverish and on the point of pneumonia, but recovers.

 At a loss for the next step, Grant decides to get a haircut.
-While waiting, he happens across an article in an old magazine that points out how celebrated Lydia Keats will be if her prediction of death by drowning for a film star—not identified in the article—comes true, and hints that the star should not go swimming with Keats for fear she might be tempted to make her prediction a reality.
-He telephones the cottage's owner and discovers that he mentioned Clay's tenancy of the cottage to Keats, forgetting that it was supposed to be a secret.
+While waiting, he happens across an article in an old magazine that points out how celebrated Lydia Keats will be if her prediction of death by drowning for a film star — not identified in the article — comes true, and hints that the star should not go swimming with Keats for fear she might be tempted to make her prediction a reality.
+He telephones the cottage's owner, Owen Hughes, and finds that he mentioned Clay's tenancy of the cottage to Keats, forgetting that it was supposed to be a secret.
 Keats has a motorboat that could have given her easy access to the beach where Clay was killed.
 Grant investigates and finds a coat in the motorboat that is missing a button on one sleeve.
 He confronts Keats.
 She raves about her infallibility and the glorious destiny predicted for her by the stars, and is taken away by the police surgeon.

-The final scene of the book is a dinner party attended by Grant, Tisdall and the Burgoynes, at which Grant is happy to see that Erica has not become inappropriately attracted to Tisdall.
+The final scene of the book is a dinner party attended by Grant and Tisdall at the Burgoyne home.
+Grant is happy to see that Erica is still her young and independent self, and has not fallen in love with Tisdall.